 Two upcoming events put the spotlight on an athletic team with a special fund named in their honour.
-The Cerebral Palsy Association of BC’s Jason & Rand Fund is named for friends Rand Surbey and Jason Cole, and provides financial support for speciality equipment for children, youth and adults living with cerebral palsy.
+The Cerebral Palsy Association of BC’s (CPABC) Jason & Rand Fund is named for friends Rand Surbey and Jason Cole, and provides financial support for speciality equipment for children, youth and adults living with cerebral palsy.

 Friends and adventures